MatlockFT/Matlock/_posts/2025-12-15-End Of An Era.md

 ---
-title: "End of An Era"
+title: "End of an Era"
 date: 2025-12-15
 ---

-I blinked, and it was December.
+I blinked, and it is now December.
 The end of the year, but also the end of an era, as the final fight aired on ESPN this past Saturday.

 Good riddance.